loopandlearn/news/docs/index.md

 ## Welcome to News from&nbsp;_<span translate="no">Loop and Learn</span>_

-Published on 22 October 2023.
+Published on TBD October 2023.

 ## In this edition: